-Leading into future blog content; I would like to revisit an important concept as to why people make decisions on certain snow guards.
-Reiterating the “Do’s”, the “Don’ts”, and the “Dilemma”.
+Leading into future blog content, I would like to revisit an important concept.
+This blog revisits why people make decisions on certain snow guards.
+It will reiterate the “do’s”, the “don’ts”, and the “dilemma”.

 To those of you who’ve been following/reading my blogs, thank you.
-Over the course of the next several postings, I’m confident that as a reader, you’ll begin to understand that the snow management industry, although hundreds of years old in practice, is in many ways still in its infancy.
-Today we face many of the same issues as we did 100+ years ago (I won’t quote Yogi Berra, even though I really want to).
+Over the next several postings, I’m confident you’ll begin to understand.
+The 100+ year old snow management industry is in many ways still in its infancy.
+Today, we face many of the same issues as we did 100+ years ago.

-Among the recurring themes snow guard manufacturers face is the ongoing debate about snow guards for residential projects.
+A recurring theme snow guard manufacturers face is the ongoing debate about snow guards for residential construction.

 Let’s start by agreeing that there’s a real need for managing rooftop snow and ice.
 The issues that need to be solved vary greatly depending on the roof type.
 For example, composition shingle roofs have built-in friction, making them less slippery than a material like slate or clay tile.
-Concrete tile has greater surface texture/friction than metal shingles, standing seam metal, corrugated metal panels or synthetic products (plastic, rubber, coated cementitious or fiberglass, etc.) and I’m sure anyone living in regions with snow and ice accumulation will agree that even on composition shingle roofs, avalanche events still happen and still need to be managed.
+Concrete tile has greater surface texture/friction than metal shingles, standing seam metal and corrugated metal panels.
+It also has greater surface texture/friction than synthetic products (plastic, rubber, coated cementitious or fiberglass, etc.).
+I’m sure anyone living in regions with snow and ice accumulation will agree.
+Avalanche events on composition shingle roofs still happen and need to be managed.

 What to do?
-Well, we could start designing homes with flat roofs that pitch to interior drains or carefully plan points of egress so that people and property are not impacted by falling snow and ice.
+Well, we could design homes with flat roofs that pitch to interior drains with carefully planned points of egress.
+People and property would not be impacted by falling snow and ice.
 If you’re an architect reading this (I’ll wait until you’re done laughing), think about it.
 It’s actually very simple.
 It just isn’t realistic or practical.

 So, what do you do?
 Well, if you’re like me, you set out to find a solution.
 As I’ve stated previously, there are basically two types of snow management systems: pad-style (individual guards that are typically installed in alternating patterns) and pipe-style (fences that are intended to function as barricades rather than as deterrents).